SWM X7

-The SWM X7 is a 7-seater compact crossover SUV that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
+The SWM X7 is a mid-size crossover SUV that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
 The SWM X7 was launched in December 2016 in China.

 Overview

 Formerly known as the SWM X5 during development phase, there are two engines available for the SWM X7, including a 1.5 liter turbo producing 156hp and 230nm and a 1.8 liter producing 137hp and 258nm, both mated to either a five-speed manual gearbox or a CVT.
 Prices of the SWM X7 ranges from 85,900 yuan to 118,900 yuan.